JZK00/Res-SwinFusion/README.md

+A Deep Learning Model for Automatic Localization of Anatomical Landmarks in X-rays to Assist in Diagnosis and Surgical Planning

 ## Data Preparation:
 Download the [head](https://figshare.com/s/37ec464af8e81ae6ebbf), [hand](https://ipilab.usc.edu/research/baaweb) datasets.

 Prepare datasets in the following directory structure.
-Take the head dataset as the example.
+Take the head dataset as an example.

 * data
     * AnnotationsByMD